 BlazBlue's Bang Shishigami is this, combined with Dogged Nice Guy.
 He stalks the fetishtic Chinese Girl Litchi Faye Ling, but although he secretly lusts her, he is tempered by his morals as a ninja in service of justice.
 And the fact that he is boisterouslyHAMMY, nobody took him seriously and it makes Litchi really unaware of his hidden lust.

 Haunting Ground.
 Good god, Riccardo.
 The creep is well known for being Fiona's incredibly persistent stalker.
 Shall we list all of his offences?
-He causes Fiona's parents to get into a deadly car crash, kidnaps the unconscious Fiona and strips her so that she has to go around the mansion naked, carves a wooden statue of Fiona pregnant (and tells her that he's going to make her that way), constantly tells her "You are mine, Fiona," stripping her again and sticking a stick thing up her (apparently to determine when he can impregnate her), drugging her and molesting her, out-and-out stalking her with a gun, and... if he catches and kills her during gameplay, the Game Over has him raping her body.
+He causes Fiona's parents to get into a deadly car crash, kidnaps the unconscious Fiona and strips her so that she has to go around the mansion naked, carves a wooden statue of Fiona pregnant (and tells her that he's going to make her that way), constantly tells her "You are mine, Fiona," stripping her again and giving her an ovulation test while she's unconscious to determine when he can impregnate her), drugging her and molesting her, out-and-out stalking her with a gun, and... if he catches and kills her during gameplay, the Game Over has him raping her body.
 "Fiona, let me into your womb!"
 Aieee.

 Come to think of it, Lorenzo is one towards her, as well.
 The guy actually watched her get naked and change her clothes through a secret eyehole in a painting on the wall.
 All of this is so much worse when you find out he's her insanely old grandfather.
 Fiona really has one happy family, doesn't she?